naveedmalik786/Todo_App/README.md

+# TodoApp
 This Is A TodoList.
-Functionality Of Todo List Add Item, Edit Item And Delete Item
+Functionality Of Todo List Add Item, Edit Item, And Delete Item